rbalestr-lab/stable-ssl/docs/source/user_guide.rst

 One important section is ``metrics``, which lets you define the evaluation metrics to track during training.
 Metrics can be specified for each dataset.

+The default parameters associated with ``logger`` are defined in the following:

 .. autosummary::
    :toctree: gen_modules/
    :template: myclass_template.rst